mittagessen/kraken/docs/ketos.rst

    ...
    Average accuracy: 14.12%, (stddev: 0.00)

-The report(s) contains character accuracy measured per script and a detailled list of confusions.
+The report(s) contains character accuracy measured per script and a detailed list of confusions.
 When evaluating multiple models the last line of the output will the average accuracy and the standard deviation across all of them.